regislebrun/otwrapy/README.rst

 The tools are built on top of `OpenTURNS
 <http://www.openturns.org>`_, with its users as the target
 audience.
+Documentation is available
-You can either use it as a module.
+`here <http://felipeam86.github.io/otwrapy/>`_.You can either use it as a module.
 For example :

 .. code-block:: python